unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 ^^^^^^^^^^

 A link reference to a specific Sense definition for the current Lemma can be made whereever textual narrative is allowed.
 This was discussed above and will be alluded to in the discussion of content for the different UGL markers, below.
 These have a fixed format as shown below:
+..
+Requirement .4.1 The visual representation of the sense link must be enclosed within square brackets.
+It must reflect the referenced Sense or sub-Sense as entered in the file
+Requirement .4.2 Within parenthesis is the link representation which is "#sense-" followed by that Sense level with all periods removed

 ::

   [<visual expression of sense number>](<linking expression of sense number>)